MRtrix3/cmdline-tutorial/docs/customising.rst

 All of these modifications are typically implemented by adding the relevant commands to the shell's various startup files.
-Part of the difficulty in getting these modifications to work lie in figuring which file gets executed under what circumstances, and what settings this file affects.
+Part of the difficulty in getting these modifications to work lie in figuring out which file gets executed under what circumstances, and what settings this file affects.

 When the shell starts, it will typically be invoked as a *login* or *non-login*